 This Polish-American sausage-cabbage-potato casserole recipe is a one-pot dish that comes together quickly and is perfect for tailgating, Super Bowl parties, and informal entertaining.
 It's even better reheated, so it's perfect for school night dinners.
-If push came to shove, I suppose you could call it zapiekanka z kielbasa, kapusty, ziemniaków, but it's really something I came up with on the fly.
-This can be as rugged as you like -- leave the potatoes and apples unpeeled -- or soignée.
+If push came to shove, we suppose you could call it zapiekanka z kielbasa, kapusty, ziemniaków, but it's really something we came up with on the fly.
+This can be as rugged as you like―leave the potatoes and apples unpeeled―or soignée.
 Either way, it's a winner.

 - 1 tablespoon butter

 - 2 large onions (coarsely chopped)